KrohnicDev/DeveloperPortfolio/README.md

 ![](othello.gif)

 # RockPaperScissors
-Rock-paper-scissors game with different levels of AI opponents.
+[RockPaperScissors](https://github.com/KrohnicDev/RockPaperScissors) is a classic rock-paper-scissors game with different levels of AI opponents.

 Main objectives:
 - trying out the new SwiftUI framework